MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-01-azure-security.md

 # Monitoring

-Azure provides a number of services to monitor and respond to security threats:
+Azure provides a number of services that enable you to monitor and respond to security threats:

 ## Microsoft Sentinel